sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 These environment variables will be used by the file `docker-compose.swarm.yml`.

 They are used inside of the stacks and are also used to configure the domains for the Traefik load balancer.
-Because of that, you need to export them.
+Because of that, you need to export them for them to be available when deploying the stack.

 ## Other environment variables